 Getting help with investing

-Ask family members and friends for recommendations of financial professionals, and make an appointment to interview who they suggest.
-Some questions to ask include:
+Before hiring a financial professional, ask family members and friends for recommendations, and make an appointment to interview the people they suggest.

 - What training and experience do you have?

 - Have you personally been involved with any disciplinary action or arbitration cases?
+If yes, how were these resolved?

 Your investment plan